- The Three Kinds of Mast Cell Dog Tumors

 Prognostic panels offer a more in-depth approach to your dog's circumstances.
 It's a deeper dive into the genetic composition of the concerning lump.
 Additionally, a prognostic panel can provide insight into the severity of the cancer, which allows medical professionals to form a more well rounded opinion of your dog’s mast cell tumor survival rate.

 Treatment Options for Dogs: How To Treat Canine Mast Cell Tumors

 There are two major ways that veterinarians go about treating mast cell tumors.
-It all starts with weighing your dog’s situation against the treatment options and deciding if one form of treatment is enough, or if they should be used in tandem.
+It all starts with weighing your dog’s prognosis versus the treatment options and deciding if one form of treatment is enough, or if they should be used in combination.

 An abdominal ultrasound will often precede surgical removal of tumors in dogs.
 Surgical removal is frequently the go-to treatment option with MCTs in dogs when the skin tumor is of a considerable size.
 Surgical removal is often paired with another treatment option because surgery alone cannot promise to eliminate all cancer cells in your dog’s body.

 Radiation therapy is a key component in the treatment plan of dogs with skin tumors.
 Radiation therapy can successfully eliminate skin tumors by targeting the cancer cells directly.
 Radiation therapy utilizes UV lights to kill existing cancer cells and prevent new ones from growing.
 Although many pet owners do not like the idea of using radiation therapy on their dogs, it is definitely an option that is available and used by many.